-I designed the panel similar to the 258 using print graphics on anodized aluminum from FrontPanelExpress.
+I designed the panel using printed graphics on anodized aluminum panel from FrontPanelExpress.

 The PCB will mount with the components facing the panel so I mounted the trimmers so I could access them from the side. +5V is available so I deleted the various parts for the local +5V regulator.
 I had to cut a trace under D12 and replace it with a 2R2 resistor.
 I did not install any of the reverse or over voltage protection diodes since the Buchla supply is keyed.
 I did not use any connectors since the power cable and front panel components will be hand wired.

 I need several modifications for this PCB.
 Increasing R24 to 12K changes the CV range to 1.2V.

 I added a MIDI LED from U10 pin 3 to +5V through a 2K2 resistor.